jmervine/httperfrb-grapher/README.md

 ### WARNING

 This isn't working in all cases.
+It was designed to queue off of "Connection lifetime = ", which is avaiable in a specific installation of httperf I have been using, which wasn't set up by me.
+However, I'm starting to think that this installation was hacked to include this output.
+Most standard installations that I've tested this code with fail, because this string isn't output.
+So I may have to abandon this effort.

 ## Installing 'httperfrb'